hantingxie/gamesparks-docs-v2/MARKDOWN/Documentation/Configurator/Segments.md

 *3.* To add values to the Segment, under *Values* click *Add*.

-*4.* Enter a *Short Code*, *Name*, and *Description* for each Segment value that you add:
+*4.* Enter a *Short Code*, *Name*, and *Description* for each Segment Value that you add:

 ![](img/Segments/9.png)

-In this example, we've added 6 Values to our *Country* Segment:
+In this example, we've added 6 Values for our *Country* Segment:
-* We can now assign different Segment/Value pairs to the players of our game and on the basis of these segment assignments, differentiate player experience.
+* We can now assign different Segment/Value pairs to the players of our game and on the basis of these assignments, differentiate player experience.

 ## Building Segment Queries

 You can build *Segment Queries* to define rules which determine which player's are subjected to a specific segmentation of a configuration object in your game:
 * For example, you might segment a Virtual Good into three segments and set different currency values for the Virtual Good for each segment.
-You can then use Segment Queries to determine which players experience which Virtual Good costs, depending on the Segment/Value pair a player has been assigned.
+You can then use Segment Queries to determine which players experience which Virtual Good costs, depending on the Segment/Value pair a player has been assigned to.

 <<<<< Using Custom Queries >>>>>

 ### Setting Segment Query Filters

-When you add the Segment Queries you want for segmenting you game's configuration objects, you can select just those filters you want to use when building your queries:
+When you create the Segment Queries you want to use for segmenting your game's configuration objects, you can select just those filters you want to use for building queries:

 *1.* Go to *Configurator>Segments* and select the *Segments Queries* tab.